-Chlorine Dioxide Is an Excellent Choice For Agricultural.
+Chlorine Dioxide For Sterilizing Horticulture And Agricultural Tools.
 In recent years, it has also gained popularity as a sterilizing agent for horticulture tools.
 Unlike other sterilizing agents does not leave any toxic residue behind and is safe to use on a wide variety of surfaces.
 Sanitize beds, stalls, kennels, cages, coops, and zoos, as well as breeding and grooming grounds..

 Chlorine dioxide is an excellent choice for disinfecting your farm or ranch.
 It is a powerful disinfectant that can kill bacteria, viruses, and fungi.
 In a way, it is effective in controlling algae and slime growth.
 Chlorine dioxide is safe to use around animals and people and is not harmful to the environment.
 Finally, chlorine dioxide is relatively inexpensive and easy to obtain.
 Therefore, chlorine dioxide on your farm or ranch is a great way to keep your property, livestock and tools or equipment clean and safe.